BZWayne/robot_smach/README.md

 ### Limitations of the System:

-The robot has certain limitations that need to be considered.
+Time consuming while running.
+Moreover, the robot has certain limitations that need to be considered.
 It can only recharge in room E and is only capable of charging up to 20% of its battery capacity.
 Additionally, the robot consumes battery power whenever it moves, and if it remains stationary in a room, the battery is not consumed.
 If the robot's battery level drops to 7%, the system considers room E as the first urgent case for the robot to visit.

 ### Possible Technical Improvements: